Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/services_backup_storage/guide.en-sg.md

 > [!primary]
 >
 > To use FTPS you must change the hostname of the backup storage.
 For example, if the name of your backup storage is ftpback-rbxX-YYY.ip-Z.Z.Z.Z.net, you need to change it to ftpback-rbxX-YYY.mybackup.ovh.net.
 You also need to add the -ssl flag to the commands below.
+> If the Backup Storage is located in Canada (BHS), you will need to change it to ftpback-bhsX-YYY.mybackup.ovh.ca.
 >

 To save individual files to your backup storage, you can use the following command: